samprakash1410/pychram/notes.md

 return values:
 a function can return values by using return keyword.if no retrun statement  is mention the funtion implicity none.

+recursion:
+ it is program technigue where a function call itself either directly or indirectly to solve a problem by breaking into a small simpler sub problems.

+ factorial :
+  defines a recursive function to calculate factorial of a number, where function repeatedly calls itself with smaller values until it reaches the base case.

+  fibonacci:
+   defines a recursive function to calculate nth Fibonacci number, where each number is the sum of the two preceding ones, starting from 0 and 1.